Experienced Personal Injury Attorneys Serving Injured Children and Adults in Washington DC

 Do Not Let a Summer Injury Affect You for the Rest of Your Life

 A summertime injury can be devastating.
 Depending on the severity, you could be forced to deal with that injury for months, or permanently.
 When that injury occurs because of someone’s negligence or reckless behavior, you might be entitled to compensation.

-Schedule a consultation with a personal injury attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP by calling us at one of our three locations.
-You can also connect with an injury lawyer online.
+Schedule a consultation with a personal injury attorney from Koonz McKenney Johnson & DePaolis LLP by calling us at our DC location.